realh/gbxutils/README.md

 MT ghosts without having to drive the entire map.
 You will still have to manually move/place start and finish blocks to suit though.

+This code also provides an example of how you can use a selection filter function to do something more advanced than simply choose which blocks to select.

 ### tm2tonf.js

 This is not very useful at the moment.
 It tries to convert TM2 Stadium maps to